LuisAPR1/LuisAPR1/README.md

 ---

-## 🤝 Vamos falar
+## 🤝 Let's Talk

-- 📬 **Disponível para estágios e colaborações** · manda mensagem pelo GitHub ou LinkedIn (happy to connect!)
+- 📬 **Open to internships and collaborations** · feel free to DM via GitHub or LinkedIn
-- 💡 Adoro transformar ideias em produtos e estou sempre pronto para discutir sistemas distribuídos, AI aplicada ou UI/UX para devs
+- 💡 Love turning ideas into products and always excited to jam on distributed systems, applied AI, or UI/UX for devs
-- ☕ Se também curtes aprender fazendo, bora conversar ✨
+- ☕ If you're also into learning by doing, let's chat ✨

 <p align="center">
   <img src="https://media.giphy.com/media/VTtANKl0beDFQRLDTh/giphy.gif" width="200" alt="Coding cat gif"/>